kevhen/CryptoCrawler/README.md

 - Very simple algo: Just look for pos/neg words from [a well known list for financial sentiment analysis](https://www3.nd.edu/~mcdonald/Word_Lists.html).
 - The **Score** value is: (count of positive words) - (count of negative words)
 - **Sentiment** can be "neg" (score < 0), "pos" (score > 0) or "neu" (score = 0)

+## Microservice 9: Crypto Api Wrapper

+**Description:**
+- Wraps the Histo-APIs of [Cryptocompare](https://www.cryptocompare.com/api) to use [HistoMinute](https://www.cryptocompare.com/api#-api-data-histominute-), [HistoHour](https://www.cryptocompare.com/api#-api-data-histohour-) and [HistoDay](https://www.cryptocompare.com/api#-api-data-histoday-) to a single API
+- Parses all responses to the format required for the dashboard

+URL-Parameters:

 # Useful info & commands

 ## Docker